farukcan/farukcan.net/_sayfalar/privacy-policy.md

 By use of our corporate name; or
 By use of the uniform resource locator (Web address) being linked to; or By use of any other description of our Web site or material being linked to that makes sense within the context and format of content on the linking party's site.
-No use of stdio’s logo or other artwork will be allowed for linking absent a trademark license agreement.
+No use of AI-Punk Studios’s logo or other artwork will be allowed for linking absent a trademark license agreement.

 Iframes
 Without prior approval and express written permission, you may not create frames around our Web pages or use other techniques that alter in any way the visual presentation or appearance of our Web site.